Gustavo Villatoro: Minister of Justice and Public Security

 On 26 March 2021, Bukele appointed Villatoro as the country's Minister of Justice and Public Security, succeeding Rogelio Rivas.
 Villatoro's objective upon being appointed was "strengthening the investigative process for homicides and disappearances to reduce impunity rates".
 Bukele gave no reason why he replaced Rivas with Villatoro.

 Salvadoran gang crackdown

 On 27 March 2022, the Legislative Assembly declared a 30-day state of emergency after a spike in homicides the preceding weekend resulting in a nationwide gang crackdown.
 In June 2022, after almost 42,000 people had been arrested during the gang crackdown, Villatoro stated that the government aimed to arrest up to 80,000 gang members.
 Villatoro himself has presented proposals to extend the crackdown on multiple occasions.

 In January 2024, after the Salvadoran government announced that it had recorded 153 homicides in 2023 for a rate of 2.4 homicides per 100,000 people, Villatoro praised the gang crackdown, stating that it was a "courageous decision to confront the criminal structures" and claimed that El Salvador was the second safest country in the Americas after Canada.
 Regarding criticism from human rights groups, Villatoro has remarked that "we have told them to go to hell".
+On 17 March 2026, Villatoro proposed a constitutional amendment to the Legislative Assembly to permit the imposition of life imprisonment upon individuals convicted of murder, rape, or terrorism; the amendment was approved by a 59–1 vote.